MoarTube/MoarTube-Node/README.md

 pm2 delete node

 ## Ubuntu Autostart Guide (advanced)

+Stop the Moartube Node software if it is running

 Run the command **sudo nano /etc/systemd/system/moartube-node.service**

-Below is an example of a moartube-node daemon.
+Below is an example of a moartube-node daemon

-Make any necessary changes and paste into the nano text editor.
+Make any necessary changes and paste into the nano text editor

 ```
 [Unit]